SAP-samples/teched2023-AD266/exercises/ex1/README.md

 # Exercise 1 - Get and Import SuccessFactors Goal Plan Service

-In this exercise, we will get the SuccessFactors Goal Plan Service API definition and import the service into our project.
+In this exercise, you will learn the following:
+- how to download the SuccessFactors Goal Plan Service API specification file, which is needed by CAP runtime.
+- how to import the specification file into your CAP project
+- how to configure the Goal Plan Service as a destination in your CAP project

 ## Exercise 1.1 Download specification from SAP Business Accelerator Hub